raspberrypi/documentation/configuration/mailboxes/README.md

 ## Mailbox registers

 The following table shows the register offsets for the different mailboxes.
-For a description of the procedure for using these registers to access a mailbox, see here.
+For a description of the procedure for using these registers to access a mailbox from code running on the ARM, see [here](accessing.md).

 | Mailbox | Read/Write | Peek | Sender | Status | Config |
 | ------- | ---------- | ---- | ------ | ------ | ------ |